 The next update, called Plan Bay Area 2040, was adopted in 2017.

 California’s landmark Senate Bill 375 (2008) requires metro areas to meet targets for reducing greenhouse gas emissions from cars and light trucks.

-The plan also specifies how nearly $292 billion in anticipated federal, state and local funds will be spent through 2040.
+The plan also specified how nearly $292 billion in anticipated federal, state and local funds will be spent through 2040.

 Plan Bay Area is a cooperative effort between MTC and the Association of Bay Area Governments – or ABAG.

 What is a Priority Development Area, or PDA for short?

 PDAs are neighborhoods designated by city or county governments as preferred locations for new growth.

 These neighborhoods typically are within walking distance of frequent transit service, and can accommodate a variety of housing options as well as amenities such as grocery stores, community centers and restaurants.

 PDAs range from regional centers like downtown San Jose to suburban centers like Walnut Creek’s West Downtown area, and smaller town centers such as the Suisun City waterfront.